 Leading Positive Psychologists claim that happiness has three sources, ie that the “Happiness Pie” has three slices:

-Slice 3.
-Our actions, such as life skills or habits.
+Slice 3: Our actions, such as life skills or habits.
 We can definitely change this slice of the pie.
 Some of these skills can be practiced immediately (such as active-constructive listening), and may change your mood pretty immediately too.
-Some take a while (such as regular exercise) but have a profound, long term impact on your wellbeing.
+Some take a while (such as regular exercise) but have a profound, long term impact on your well-being.
 We now have evidence that, over the long term, exercise might be at least as effective as anti-depressants (if you are seriously depressed and need to find relief in a hurry you should of course call a specialist).
 The exciting thing about the “life skills” slice of the pie is that you can get off your chair and eat it right now.
-You can read about what the science of happiness tells us about the habits of happy people on this page.
-Or if your are a visual learner and tired of reading stuff, you can take our free Mini Course.
+You can read about what the Science of Happiness tells us about the habits of happy people on this page.
+Or if you are a visual learner and tired of reading stuff, you can check out our free preview to our Introductory Course!

 If the Science of Happiness actually works, how come so many people are depressed?